 If you could ask one thing of the grooms and brides that would make your job at their wedding easier/smoother, what would it be?

 Hmmmm...that's a tough one!
 At the actual wedding?
 Nothing!
 Just to have fun and relax knowing that we've got this!
 We really do want each bride and groom to be able to enjoy their special day without thinking about a thing!

-It is really about the pre-wedding planning (and thinking!).
+It is really about the steps to planning a wedding (and thinking!).
 As long as we are looped in on all of the details, we are good to go.
-Making sure you answer our final questions - things like who is taking the presents home - is always helpful, as we don't want to have to bug you with these questions as you are out there one the dance floor.
+Making sure you answer our final questions - things like who is taking the presents home - is always helpful, as we don't want to have to bug you with these questions as you are out there on the dance floor.

 Lastly, trust your vendors.
 You hired these people for a reason, so have confidence that they have your best interests and will go to bat for you.
 There is no need to micromanage or stress about all steps to planning a wedding; your planner and vendors have it all covered.
 Knowing your planner is working hard for you, enjoy being engaged.
 Take some time off to just enjoy this special time in your lives and always remember that this is about the commitment you are making to your fiancé.